 It’s a great way to spend the day, and there are several different types of tour for you to choose from.

 Have only one day in Salzburg?
 Some of the oldest buildings in the world can be found here, and this district is perfect for those who want to grip history and really get to know more about what made this city the way it is today.

 Since 1996, it has been recognised as a UNESCO World Heritage Site, and as a result, you are bound to discover something entirely new and fascinating.

+Things to do around Salzburg Austria?
 Indescribable is the first word that comes to mind.
 A truly stunning location that offers the definition of natural beauty.
-For over 7,000 years, this mine has been worked, making it one of the oldest (if not the oldest) in history.
+For over 7,000 years, this mine has been working, making it one of the oldest (if not the oldest) in history.

 It is what made Salzburg such a powerful trading city, and now you can enjoy the magic that it brings.
 Whether you want to explore in your own time or you fancy a guided tour, there is a way for everyone to experience this truly unique wonder.

 Top attractions in Salzburg?
 This is one of the oldest churches in the city, and it was constructed in 1498.
 However, it was built on the remains of another church that had been built there back in the eighth century.

 The slender gothic architecture is part of what makes it such a gorgeous structure, and you will find it just as jaw-dropping on the inside.
 It will take you on a journey through Christianity, reaching right back to when it first entered the country.